Module 6, Part 1: Simple Classes and Objects#

 This is shown in detail in Example 37 below.

-(A simple class representing a shop item)
+Example 37 (A simple class representing a shop item)

-The following class definition describes a shop item, with four fields (name
+The following class definition describes a shop item, with four fields (name,

-).
+netPrice, vat, and availability).
 Note that, for each field, we specify

-the type followed by the field name: e.g. double vat
+the type followed by the field name: e.g. double vat means that the field

-.
+called vat has type double.
 (Try to copy&paste the following class

 definition on the Java shell!)